-Sometimes the doctor will recommend a magnetic resonance imaging (MRI) exam to exclude other causes of the headache.
-During the exam, a magnetic field and radio waves are used to create cross-sectional images of the structures within your brain.
+Sometimes the doctor will recommend a magnetic resonance imaging (MRI) to rule out other causes of your headache.
+During the exam, a magnetic field and radio waves create cross-sectional images of your brain.

 Treatments and drugs

 Treatment for spinal headaches begins conservatively.
-Your doctor may recommend bed rest and oral pain relievers.
+Your doctor may recommend bed rest, fluids, caffeine and oral pain relievers.
 If your headache hasn't improved within 24 hours, your doctor may suggest one or more of the following treatments:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.